Wooden Floor Restoration Cost

 Can I Restore Wood Flooring Myself?

-You can restore your wooden floor yourself, but we recommended to get a professional in to avoid any mistakes and safety hazards, such as splintered rough surfaces, which could cause an accident, especially if you have children or pets.
+You can restore your wooden floor yourself, but we recommend to get a professional in to avoid any mistakes and safety hazards.
+As well as from an aesthetic perspective, poor workmanship can result in splintered or rough surfaces, which could cause a potential accident.

 Hiring a professional will have many years of experience in restoring old floors and will save you a lot of stress along the way.

-Although we recommend getting in a professional to restore your old wood floors, it can be done yourself.
-For a DIY floor restoration, you will need the following equipment and supplies to bring those floorboards back to life successfully:
+However, if you do wish to try the DIY approach, you will need the following equipment and supplies to bring those floorboards back to life successfully:

 - Electric floor sander